therealdreg/lsrootkit/README.md

 The idea is very simple: a lot of rootkits uses a MAGIC GID (a random GID generated) to hide processes and files.
 This tool find rootkits bruteforcing all GIDs possible in the system.

+It also can detect some rootkits safe-guards and strange things in the hooked code.

 lsrootkit needs run as root or with caps for bruteforce: setgid & chown.

 **Warning: each analysis-feature can take: 48 hours in a QUADCORE CPU 3100.000 MHz (NO SSD).**